-The State currently has 31,885.6 full-time equivalent ("FTE") positions budgeted for fiscal year 2016, an increase of 96.0 FTEs from fiscal year 2015.
-This includes 14,382.6 FTEs in the public schools, 1,144.0 FTEs in institutions of higher learning (excluding employees of the University of Delaware, which is not considered part of the State's financing reporting entity) and 16,359.0 FTE positions in all other departments.
+The State currently has 32,047.9 full-time equivalent ("FTE") positions budgeted for fiscal year 2017, an increase of 162.3 FTEs from fiscal year 2016.
+This includes 14,567.5 FTEs in the public schools, 1,144.0 FTEs in institutions of higher learning (excluding employees of the University of Delaware, which is not considered part of the State's financing reporting entity) and 16,336.4 FTE positions in all other departments.

-Since July 1966, virtually all State employees have had the right to organize for the purpose of collective bargaining.
+Since July 1966, State employees have had the right to organize for the purpose of collective bargaining.
+Bargaining unit inclusion was limited in 1990 by excluding "confidential" employees and in 1994 by excluding "supervisory" employees into specific units.
 Classification of bargaining units is determined by the Public Employee Relations Board ("PERB").
 Collective bargaining is conducted by OMB on behalf of departments and agencies.
-With respect to non-merit system employees, such bargaining may include all terms and conditions of employment, including wages, hours and benefits.
-With respect to the merit system employees, individual bargaining units may not bargain wages, most benefits, classification plans or hiring practices.
-Effective on August 2, 2007, Senate Bill 36 permits merit system employees to negotiate compensation, defined as payment of salaries and cash allowances, through the collective bargaining process.
-Position classification, health care and other benefit programs, workers compensation, disability programs and pension programs are not negotiable.
-These agreements are subject to approval by the Governor and binding to the extent sufficient appropriations are made by the General Assembly.
-At present, approximately 8,000 of the State's merit system employees are organized and covered by collective bargaining agreements.
+With respect to organized non-merit system employees, such bargaining may include all terms and conditions of employment, including wages, hours and certain benefits.
+With respect to organized merit system employees, traditionally these bargaining units may not bargain wages, leave, healthcare and other related benefits, classification or hiring practices.
+Effective August 2, 2007, Senate Bill 36 ("SB36") was enacted permitting merit system employees to organize into 12 larger (umbrella) coalitions units determined by classification.
+Once determined and certified, these SB 36 units may negotiate limited compensation, defined as payment of salaries and cash allowances, through the collective bargaining process.
+Position classification, health care and other benefit programs, workers compensation, disability programs and pension programs remain non-negotiable.
+To date, five (5) SB 36 units have been certified.
+The funding of these agreements is subject to approval by the Governor and binding to the extent sufficient appropriations are made by the General Assembly.
+At present, approximately 6,400 of the State's merit system employees are organized into traditional bargaining units, including the SB 36 units and covered by collective bargaining agreements.